 Before you even consider starting to bond your rabbits you need to have all of the below in place.
 If you don't then don't start and wait until you do

 With regard to the neuter status of your rabbits, if your male is not neutered then we would not recommend you bond him with another rabbit, male or female, as he will fight with another male and pester a female until her patience snaps.
-If your female is un-neutered then we would highly recommend neutering her first, although un-neutered females can live with neutered males but generally un-neutered females will fight.
+If your female is un-neutered then we would highly recommend neutering her first, although un-neutered females can live with neutered males, generally un-neutered females will fight.
 Not only does the neutering op protect her from possible future cancers it also reduces her hormones, makes her less territorial and easier to bond.

 Neutral territory is the most important factor to take into consideration.
 Rabbits are territorial animals and will not accept an unfamiliar rabbit in their territory.
 Neutral territory is somewhere that neither of the rabbits involved in the bond consider to be their home or turf.
 It should not have any familiar items such as litter trays, toys or dishes.
 You will need a small penned off area or an indoor cage with enough room for them to move away from each other, but not so big that they have room to chase each other.
 The area should be clear of any items that could be named and claimed, such as litter trays and newspaper put down with plenty of hay to munch.